CiscoTestAutomation/pyats/docs/topology/usage.rst

                             'helper': 'console'},
                             log_stdout = False)

-This is a convenience function using threads under the hood to perform perform per device ``.disconnect()`` asynchronously.
+This is a convenience function using threads under the hood to perform per device ``.disconnect()`` asynchronously.

-* After disconnecting from devices, the connection objects will be remains, and can be checked by command ``.conectionmgr.connections``, the same objects will be used to connect to device again.
+* After disconnecting from devices, the connection objects will remain, and can be checked by command ``.conectionmgr.connections``, the same objects will be used to connect to device again.